SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-09-09-shiny-in-pubs.md

 author: khondula
 ---

-Links to content on the web are increasingly common in published papers&emdash;as cited references but more often appearing in elsewhere in the article test.
-This includes links to web applications, such as those created with RShiny, where readers can explore data, models, and visualizations of results presented in a manuscript through dynamic content and interactive websites.
+Links to content on the web are increasingly common in published papers&emdash;as cited references but more often appearing in elsewhere in the article.
+This includes links to web applications, such as those created with RShiny, where readers can explore data, models, and visualizations of results presented in a manuscript through dynamic content and interactive websites created by the authors.
 Web applications may even be the main focus of a paper, such as description of software like a decision support tool.
 Although interactive content and visualizations have great potential to enhance communication and engagement around the topic of an article, current practice has raised alarm as a significant step backwards in the trajectory of scientific publishing because of the amount of information that is likely to become inaccessible or lost within a relatively short period of time[^1].
+Read on if you are considering linking to a Shiny app in a publication!

 ## The Problem

 ### 404'ed

 The average half life for a typical URL is 2 years, meaning that any link you come across in a journal article has a high probability of bringing you to a "content not found" 404 error.
-Investigations of this phenomenon, dubbed "link rot", find around 30-40% of web links in published articles are inaccessible[^3].
+Investigations of this phenomenon, dubbed "link rot", find around 30-40% of web links in published articles are inaccessible[^2].
 This is a predictable outcome given that websites undergo periodic reorganization, researchers move institutions, and hardware gets replaced.
 Some content is incidentally preserved through automated archive engines, however this does not apply to material that is copyrighted, behind paywalls, or websites that include code to prevent indexing.
 And for dynamic websites like Shiny apps, archive engines can only capture the design of the landing page not their interactive elements.

 ## Content drift

-- content drift: cited study by Cho and Garcia-Molina showed that 50% of .com web pages change content over 11 days, and 50% of pages in .gov domain change. more than 40% of .com pages change every day[^4]
-- followup study Jones et al 2016 looking at the same corpus found that for 75% of references, content has drifted away from when it was referenced
+Website content is also constantly changing, so there is always some degree of uncertainty whether the information at a given URL is the same as what was intended to be referenced.
+A 1999 study showed that 50% of websites ending in `.com` substantially change content every 11 days, and 50% of `.gov` pages change within 4 months, and a more recent study in 2016 found that 75% of references in scientific articles linked to content that was changed from when it was referenced[^3].

 ### Accessibility